nathan7/zeromq-frame-parser/README.md

 ## Extras

-  The [binary-parse-fn](https://github.com/nathan7/binary-parse-fn) style parser is exposed as `zeromq-frame-parser/parser`.
+  The [binary-parse-fn](https://github.com/nathan7/binary-parse-fn) style parsers are exposed as `zeromq-frame-parser/parser`.
+  They are exposed under the same names as the parse functions.
   This is considered public API.